dynamsoft-docs/license-server-docs/dshosting/index.md

 ## Track the License

-For Dynamsoft-Hosting License Tracking, all usage data is submitted to the [ DLS ]({{site.about}}terms.html#dynamsoft-license-server) hosted by Dynamsoft.
+For Dynamsoft-Hosted License Tracking, all usage data is submitted to the [ DLS ]({{site.about}}terms.html#dynamsoft-license-server) hosted by Dynamsoft.
 You can

 * [View activated license items]({{site.common}}licenseitems.html)
 * [View the license usage statistics]({{site.common}}statistics.html)